 Introduction

 As computer system applications become more complex, with more complex demands of ever more intuitive human-application interaction, research in predicting and understanding user behaviour, applied to particular systems becomes ever more important, impacting elements of daily societal life, both professionally and personally.
 Understanding user behavior, during particular events, leads to a more informed predictive model, thus allowing the construction of more intuitive interfaces and a better user experience.
 Our work, based on psycholinguistics science, aims to understand whether the words we use in our daily life reflect our personalities and what we fell.
-Psycholinguistics is a well established and active research field, and it widely accepted that languages can reflect more than words and what we want to say.
+Psycholinguistics is a well established and active research field, and it widely accepted that written text can reflect more than words, it conveys emotion and personality traits.
 Research has shown a strong correlation between the word choice and personality, emotions, attitude and thought process.
 This provides further evidence that it is possible to profile users’ identity Fast and Funder (2008).
 Most of the work based on the Linguistic Inquiry and Word Count (LIWC) psycholinguistics dictionary Tausczik & Pennebaker, 2010, and Pennebaker et al., 2007.
 The LIWC is used to find psychologically meaningful word categories from word usage in writing.

 Data set

-Social media has been used in varying computer system approaches, varying from sharing and gathering of information and data, to cattering for marketing and business needs.
+Social media has been used in varying computer system approaches, varying from sharing and gathering of information and data, to catering for marketing and business needs.
 Furthermore, it is also used as technical support for computer system platforms (Thompson, 2009).

 Figure 1 U.S. Consumer Preferences for Company Usage of Social Media